dantebhang/GrubDash/README.md

 3. Use `npm start` to host the server locally.

 If `API_BASE_URL` is not set, a default value of `http://localhost:5000` is used. <br>
-Optionally, you may run the [front-end application](https://github.com/Thinkful-Ed/starter-grub-dash-front-end) on the same server for a more visual representation of this project.
+Optionally, you may run the [front-end application](https://github.com/Thinkful-Ed/starter-grub-dash-front-end) for a more visual representation of this project.

 ## Technology
 Built with Express, JavaScript, Node.js